Daylight Saving: A Good Time to Check These 8 Things

-#7: Check Your Fire Alarms and Carbon Monoxide Detectors
+#7: Check Your Fire and Carbon Monoxide Alarms

-Did you know that most smoke and carbon monoxide detectors operate for about 6 months on a battery?
+Did you know that most smoke and carbon monoxide alarms operate for about 6 months on a battery?
 This makes daylight saving time is the perfect reminder to change the batteries!

-Most smoke detectors have a light that indicates the unit is receiving power.
+Most smoke alarms have a light that indicates the unit is receiving power.
 However, you can (and should) still use the test button to ensure that the alarm will sound properly.

-Press and hold the test button on the smoke detector.
+Press and hold the test button on the smoke alarm.
 It might take a few seconds, but a loud, ear-piercing alarm should sound.

-If the sound is weak or nonexistent, you may need to replace the batteries or smoke detector itself.
+If the sound is weak or nonexistent, you may need to replace the batteries or smoke alarm itself.

-As soon as the Notion wireless sensors detect your smoke detector going off, you’ll get a notification sent to your smartphone so you can take action.
+As soon as the Notion wireless sensors hear your smoke alarms sounding, you’ll get a notification sent to your smartphone so you can take action.

 #8: Restock Emergency Kits